Skip to content

 attempts: 5 # Number of attempts before failing

 The code field contains ArrowScript that should return a boolean value.
+The script is executed in the context of the runnable it is defined in.

 Dependencies